-As we get ready for the release of Michael Holter's upcoming video demonstration7 Step Watercolor Landscapes, we are going to dive into a topic near and dear to him and many landscape artists, perspective.
-If you'd like to get a prerelease discount for Michael's workshop, sign up here.
+As we celebrate the release of Michael Holter's video workshop 7 Step Watercolor Landscapes, we are going to dive into a topic near and dear to him and many landscape artists, perspective.
+Learn more about Michael's video workshop here.

 When painter Michael Holter stands in front of his class ready to talk about perspective, he's ready.

 "When you bring up perspective, a lot of people groan," says the signature member of NWS, and upcoming Creative Catalyst artist.
 "They think it's all about drawing lines and buildings."

 Holter, an award winning watercolor landscape painter, knows that the lines are part of it.
 He also knows it's not all of it.
 Holter encourages his students to step back a bit.

 "I start with the dictionary definition, and depending on what dictionary you use, the first mention is not what we think of as linear perspective [the drawing lines and buildings bit],” says Holter.
 “It's actually about ...how we perceive.
 That's what perspective really is."

 Perspective is about how you as an artist experience the world.
 For landscape painters, that may be what you saw and how you felt standing on cliff overlooking a valley of trees.
 The trees are beginning to change color and you watch a river wind endlessly through the valley below.

 Or alternatively, it’s early morning and you’re standing at the base of a massive column of granite.
 Looking up, it feels like this wall of stone dwarfs you and everything around it.

 Those are two very different stories.
 And each artist may approach the telling of them very differently as well.
 Maybe not using perspective at all.